jennifertrin/OnboardNFTAlgorand/README.md

 **NFT Hackathons**

 Since most hackathons are focused on developers, upcoming artists do not have a community-based way to curate and earn recognition.
-NFT Cloud can host in no-code hackathons solely intended for the ideating, creation, and minting of Alogrand NFTs.
+NFT Space can host in no-code hackathons solely intended for the ideating, creation, and minting of Alogrand NFTs.

 **Examples of Prize Categories**
 - Best NFT PFP Collection Idea